Niveusgh/World_Palm_Oil_Data/README.md

 ## Acknowledgements

 The code developed in this project is my own.
-The data used was obtained from Our World in Data (ourworldindata.org) and https://www.sciencedirect.com/science/article/pii/S0025326X19310148?via%3Dihub.
+The data used was obtained from  and https://www
 ![](.PNG)